haikieas/polygon/README.md

-# Parable of the Polygons - Schelling's Model Simulation
+# Polygon: A Visual Exploration of Micro-Motives

-An interactive and visually engaging simulation of **Schelling's Model of Segregation**.
 This React-based application visualizes how individual bias, even when small, can lead to large-scale segregation in a society.

 ## 🚀 **Project Overview**